pchytla/alutools/README.md

 		./alusearch.pl -r ./rtrs -m 'ZUPA' - search for string "ZUPA" in ports descriptions / services-names and descriptions ( "ZUPA" is some common customer name )

-		./alusearch.pl -r ./rtrs -m 'XYZ' search fro string "XYZ" in ports descriptions ( ./rtrs is long list ) - for speed disable searching in services
+		./alusearch.pl -r ./rtrs -m 'XYZ' search fro string "XYZ" in ports descriptions ( ./rtrs is long list ) for speed disable searching in services

-		./alusearch.pl -n R1 -C alupass -m 'epipe' - all epipe services ( or something like '^\d+;epipe' )
+		./alusearch.pl -n R1 -C alupass -m 'epipe' - all epipe services ( regex '^\d+;epipe' is more accurate )

-		./alusearch.pl -n R1 -C alupass -m '1/1/1' - All services with SAP on port 1/1/1
+		./alusearch.pl -n R1 -C alupass -m '1/1/1'
+			All services with SAP on port 1/1/1

-		./alusearch.pl -n R1 -C alupass -m '1/1/1:\d+\.300' - All services with qinq SAP that second tag is 300
+		./alusearch.pl -n R1 -C alupass -m '1/1/1:\d+\.300'
+			All services with qinq SAP that second tag is 300

 isisdiscovery